avishah3/avishah3.github.io/README.md

 ## Past Projects
 ### Renogram Analysis - Deep Learning and Image Processing
-During my internship at CHOP, I developed an image processing pipeline in Python to extract quantitative data from over 300 renogram images.
-To predict surgical necessity, I trained three models including a convolutional neural network with long short-term memory (CNN-LSTM), all validated with 5-fold cross-validation.
-For clinical utility, I also developed two interactive web tools using REST APIs: one for automated renogram analysis and another for drawing renogram curves to aid in model interpretability <a href="https://renogram-drawing.onrender.com/" target="_blank">here</a>.
+During my CHOP internship, I developed a Python pipeline to extract quantitative data from over 300 renogram images.
+I trained and validated models, including a neural network (CNN-LSTM), to predict surgical necessity.
+To support clinical use, I created two web tools with REST APIs: one for automated renogram analysis and another for drawing renogram curves for model interpretability <a href="https://renogram-drawing.onrender.com/" target="_blank">here</a>.

 ### Basketball Shot Tracker - ML & Computer Vision